-My previous objection is acknowledged in the WBC Consultation Statement and given the reference lpr2035.
-However, the full objection is not listed, and the response provided by WBC is wholly inadequate as it fails to address appropriately the objections made.
-These previous points of objection remain valid, and I request that they are considered alongside the further points I raise below.
+Of great concern is the fact that my previous objection was not acknowledged in the WBC Consultation Statement (WBCCS).
+It was submitted alongside my husband, Patrick Grincell and his objection was acknowledged and given the reference lpr2035, although I note that the full objection is not listed in the WBCCS and the response provided by WBC is wholly inadequate as it fails to address appropriately the objections made.
+I would therefore ask that my previous objections be acknowledged, and as it remains valid, I request that it is considered alongside the further points I raise below.